apache/cordova-docs/docs/en/edge/guide/getting-started/ios/index.md

 Getting Started with iOS
 ========================

 This guide describes how to set up your development environment for Cordova and run a sample application.
-Note that Cordova used to be called PhoneGap, so some of the sites still use the old PhoneGap name.

 Video Tutorials:
 ----------------